e10m/frp_pipeline/README.md

 ## Workflow Automation and Pipeline Building with Snakemake
 * Utilized Snakemake to streamline the alignment and FRP generation processes shown in the below Figure.
-* Wrote a bash script, 'main.sh', containing all 10 snakemake commands to automating the generation of the 20 FRPs
+* Wrote a bash script, 'main.sh', containing all 10 snakemake commands automating the generation of the 20 FRPs

 <div align="center">